-Location generally known, but style of architecture is unknown; artist's concept only, and Roman architecture is assumed.
+- Location generally known, but style of architecture is unknown; artist's concept only, and Roman architecture is assumed. - Location and architecture unknown, but referred to in written history; shown here for illustrative purposes. - Ancient feature has remained, or appearance has been determined from evidence.